Aryan10/SNAP/README.md

-<h1 align="center">Distillnews : AI-Powered Community News Website</h1>
+<h1 align="center">Distill News : AI-Powered Community News Website</h1>
 <p align="center">
 </p>

 <a href="https://hack36.in"> <img src="https://postimage.me/images/2025/04/19/built-at-hack36.png" height=24px> </a>

-## Theme : Community and Upliftment
+### Hack36 Theme : Community and Upliftment

-## Applicable Tracks : Julep AI
+### Applicable Tracks : Julep AI

 ## Introduction

-DistillNews is an automated news website made using multi-agents with the simple goal in mind - to surf the internet and find every possible news.
+Distill News is an automated news website made using multi-agents with the simple goal in mind - to surf the internet and find every possible news.

 ### The Problem
 News articles written by media channels can not cover everything due to a bias towards profit and limited workforce.